Luminiari/VTChecker/README.md

 Runs in MCM and exports the list of mods to a text file so you can action your blorbo's messed up skin textures without having to run the game later.
 This is saved to `%LOCALAPPDATA%\Larian Studios\Baldur's Gate 3\Script Extender\VT Mods.txt`.

 ## Installing
 - Are you a modder wanting to poke at my shit source code?
-Use the usual button, and use the Multitool or Lslib to package yourself.
+Use the usual button, and use the [BG3 Modder's Multitool](https://github.com/ShinyHobo/BG3-Modders-Multitool) or [LSLib](https://github.com/Norbyte/lslib) to package yourself.
 - Are you just here to download and use the mod?
 IGNORE THE GREEN BUTTON.
 That is not for you.
 Go to the [**RELEASES PAGE**](https://github.com/Luminiari/VTChecker/releases) instead.

 ## Requirements